sam-val/Rotating_Around_Point/README.md

 ## How to use:

-- Click on a square to turn activate it.
-Click on it again to set it as a center point (``colored red``).
+- Click on a square to activate it.
+Click on it again to set it to the center point (``colored red``).
 Click for a third time to remove.

 - **``Right click``** any where to rotate.